Cloudflare Docs

 2. (Optional) Set up coordinates for Proximity Steering on the pool.

-• Health Threshold: The Health Threshold is the number of healthy origins for the pool as a whole to be considered Healthy and receive traffic based on pool order in a load balancer.
+• Health Threshold: The Health Threshold is the number of healthy endpoints for the pool as a whole to be considered Healthy and receive traffic based on pool order in a load balancer.
 Increasing this number makes the pool more reliable, but also more likely to become unhealthy.

 • Monitor: Attach a monitor

-• Pool Notifications: You can set up new alerts - and view existing alerts - to be notified when pools are enabled or disabled, or pools or origins have changes in their health status.
+• Pool Notifications: You can set up new alerts - and view existing alerts - to be notified when pools are enabled or disabled, or pools or endpoints have changes in their health status.

 4. When finished, select Save.